-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 WRITING Draw outside with sidewalk chalk.
-Draw letters and shapes.
-2 PLAYING Sit on cushions on the floor and pretend to be a in a boat.
+SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 1 WRITING 2 PLAYING 3 TALKING 4 SINGING 5 COUNTING 6 READING 7 WRITING Go outside and observe insects like ants, butterflies, and bees.
+Talk about their behaviors and habitats.
+Draw images of the insects.
+Sit on cushions on the floor and pretend to be a in a boat.
 Sing "Row, Row, Row, Your Boat."
-(Words are on the back.)
-3 TALKING Pick out a family snapshot or random picture and ask your child to tell you about it.
+(Words are on the back.
+A) Pick out a family snapshot or random picture and ask your child to tell you about it.
 Expand on what your child says to create a story.
-4 SINGING Recite "Little Miss Muffet."
-(Words are on the back.)
-5 COUNTING Measure your child's height and write it here: Compare it to January's measurement.
-6 READING Look at the covers of books together.
+Recite "Little Miss Muffet."
+(Words are on the back. ♠) Measure your child's height and write it here: Compare it to January's measurement.
+Look at the covers of books together.
 Talk about what the book might be about.
-7 WRITING Draw the outline of your child's hand.
+Draw the outline of your child's hand.
 Write the date and have your child "sign" the drawing.
-8 PLAYING Play the letter day game.
-Use the first letter of your child's first name.
-Look for words that begin with that letter all day.
-9 TALKING Talk about summer.
+8 PLAYING 9 TALKING 10 SINGING 11 COUNTING 12 READING 13 WRITING 14 PLAYING Write or tape paper letters on small plastic cups.
+Have your child use a ball to roll and knock over the cup as you call out the letters.
+Talk about summer.
 What are your favorite things to do in summer?
 How are summer and winter different?
-10 SINGING Sing a favorite song to your child.
-Then sing it again but change a few words to make it silly.
-11 COUNTING Weigh your child and and write it here: How does it compare to January?
-12 READING Read a book about flowers and plants.
-13 WRITING In the morning write today's To-Do list.
+Turn short stories or daily events into a song.
+Make up lyrics that narrate the story, using a melody that's easy for children to follow.
+Weigh your child and and write it here: How does it compare to January?
+Read a book about flowers and plants.
+In the morning write today's To-Do list.
 Check things off as you do them.
-14 PLAYING Play Leap Frog with stuffed animals.
+Play Leap Frog with stuffed animals.
 Explain that the game is called Leap Frog because players resemble frogs leaping through the air.
-15 TALKING Talk about colors.
+15 TALKING 16 SINGING 17 COUNTING 18 READING 19 WRITING 20 PLAYING 21 TALKING Talk about colors.
 What is your favorite color and why?
 Find your favorite color as many times as you can today.
-16 SINGING Recite the nursery rhyme "Diddle Diddle Dumpling."
-(Words are on the back. →) 17 COUNTING Select a number of small rocks and pebbles.
-Number them with a crayon or marker and help your child put them in order.
-18 READING Go to the library and pick out a book about summer.
-19 WRITING Make a word jar.
+Recite the nursery rhyme "Diddle Diddle Dumpling."
+(Words are on the back.)
+Have the whole family take turns counting all their fingers and toes.
+While reading a familiar book today, pause here and there to allow your child to say some of the words.
+Make a word jar.
 Each day write a new word on a slip of paper and add it to the jar.
 Take turns pulling words out and discussing.
-20 PLAYING Play "Red Light, Green Light."
-(Instructions are on the back. () 21 TALKING Ask W questions after reading a book.
+Play "Red Light, Green Light."
+(Instructions are on the back. () Ask W questions after reading a book.
 (Who, What, Where, When, Why.)
 Why is the mouse laughing?
 What color is the truck?
-22 SINGING Sing one of your children's favorite books.
-23 COUNTING Count the number of kisses you give your child today.
-Keep a running tally!
-24 READING Look at a magazine together.
+22 SINGING 23 COUNTING 24 READING 25 WRITING 26 PLAYING 27 TALKING 28 SINGING Sing one of your children's favorite books.
+Count how many kisses you give your child today.
+Keep a tally and add them up at the end of the day.
+Look at a magazine together.
 Explain some of the pictures or illustrations.
-25 WRITING Make a book of your child's favorite words.
-Talk about the words and draw pictures.
-26 PLAYING Pretend you are swimming in the ocean.
+Work with your child to practice tracing.
+Draw big letters and shapes for them to trace.
+Pretend you are swimming in the ocean.
 What do you see?
-Describe the fish, the plants, the sand, the seashells, etc. 27 TALKING Talk about food.
+Describe the fish, the plants, the sand, the seashells, etc. Talk about food.
 What do you like to eat?
 What should you eat for dinner?
-28 SINGING Have a parade.
+Have a parade.
 Put on music and march around.
 Pretend to play instruments.
-29 COUNTING Sort items from your grocery bag together.
+29 COUNTING 30 WRITING Sort items from your grocery bag together.
 These things go in the pantry.
 These go in the refrigerator.
 What goes in the freezer?
-30 READING While reading a familiar book today, pause here and there to allow your child to say some of the words.
+Go to the library and pick out a book about summer. - wood Public Library